(734) 525-0300

 The overall performance of a power plant depends significantly on how fuel and combustion air enter the furnace.
 Large fossil fuel boilers can have up to 100 individual burners that inject fuel and air.
 The proportion of flow through each of these plays an important role in the efficiency of the combustion process.
 By properly designing the combustion system, plant emissions of NOx and CO can be minimized while boiler efficiency and equipment longevity are maximized.

 Often the engineering design process for a combustion system involves a flow model of the air and/or fuel delivery equipment.
-The figures show two different types of models used for the design of a power plant windbox (the duct that feeds combustion air to the burners).
+The figures show different types of models used for the design of a power plant windbox (the duct that feeds combustion air to the burners).